-As trade relations with Mexico, Latin America, Asia, and Europe continue to expand, the Texas Tech University School of Law is working to ensure that students prepare themselves for legal opportunities arising from these evergrowing international business transactions.
+As international relations with Mexico, Latin America, Asia, and Europe continue to expand, the Texas Tech University School of Law is working to ensure that students have ample opportunities to prepare themselves for careers that will demand an understanding of the legal and cultural contexts in which these global interactions take place.

-The law school gives students the option to learn and study in Australia, Denmark, France, Germany, Lithuania and Mexico.
+The law school gives students the opportunity to (1) study during the summer in Mexico or Lithuania or (2) study for a full semester through exchange programs in Australia, Denmark, France, Germany, or Lithuania.
 These programs are offered under the direction of professors from Texas Tech as well as professors, practitioners, and jurists from around the globe.
 Students also may develop their own customized semester abroad program at many other law schools around the world.